-The Bay High School Alumni Foundation is proud to announce the names of the Distinguished Alumni and Distinguished Educators who will be inducted into the Hall of Fame during Homecoming weekend 2019.
+The Bay High School Alumni Foundation is currently accepting nominations for our next Hall of Fame inductions – homecoming weekend 2021.
+The date will be announced soon – the schedules have been delayed because of the uncertainty of school calendars and the addition of Westlake and North Olmsted to the league in 2021.
 The Distinguished Alumni Hall of Fame Award was established in 1987 to honor those alumni who have realized great achievements and served their communities well in their years after graduating from the Bay Village public schools.
 The Distinguished Educator Hall of Fame Award was established in 1991 to honor educators who were employed in the Bay district for a minimum of 10 years and have been recognized by the community, staff, students and/or parents as being a positive role model and whose extraordinary efforts made an impact on students and staff.
 Each inductee selected is a person of such integrity and stature that we all take pride in their recognition.

 BAF receives nominations and the committee selects inductees every other year.
-Homecoming weekend is September 20-21,2019.
-These inductees will be part of the parade, will be introduced to the community at the football game Friday night, and will receive their plaque at a brunch in their honor Saturday morning.
-Plaques are installed in the Hall of Fame corridor by the gym and auditorium at the high school….we encourage everyone to stop and look at the plaques and see all of the current members of this very impressive group!
+Homecoming weekend September 20-21,2019 we celebrated the inductees shown below.
+These inductees were part of the parade, were introduced to the community at the football game Friday night, and were honored and received their plaque at a brunch in their honor Saturday morning.
+It was a great weekend!
+Plaques were installed in the Hall of Fame corridor by the gym and auditorium at the high school….we encourage everyone to stop and look at the plaques and see all of the current members of this very impressive group!

 2019 BAY ALUMNI FOUNDATION HALL OF FAME